 All CSH staff share a common competency framework.
 These guide our approach and in turn, help us create value.
 CSH staff are adaptable, entrepreneurial, creative, flexible, and problem solvers.
 We are strategic thinkers with a sense of humor, persistence, and a commitment to treating others with respect.

-- 5+ years of experience working in the field of supportive housing, affordable housing, healthcare, and/or community development.
+- 5+ years of experience working in the field of supportive housing, affordable housing, healthcare, community development and/or related field.

 - Bachelor’s degree; equivalent experience may substitute for education.